elunna/nerfhack-changelog/README.md

 * Dragons are always generated awake and pissed for Knights (from EvilHack).

 **Baby dragon changes**
-* Most baby dragons are level 4 and difficulty 6 (SLASHEM)
+* Most baby dragons are level 4 and difficulty 6 (SLASH'EM)
 * Their size has been reduced from HUGE to LARGE (eliminates possible knockback on the player)
 * Reduced their weight from 1500 to 1000.
 * They can generate randomly in the dungeon with a frequency of 1, but not in Gehennom
 * Baby dragons get a special 1d6 bite attack instead of a 2d6 physical bite (K-Mod).
 * For most dragons, their bite matches their adult breath attack (red = fire bite, blue = shock bite, etc).
 * All baby dragons get an additional 1d6 claw attack
-* baby dragon alignments match their adult counterparts (Evil)
+* baby dragon alignments match their adult counterparts (EvilHack)
 * baby red dragons can berserk
 * baby blue dragons are slightly faster at speed 12
 * baby green dragons regenerate, and are slightly higher level and difficulty